MRes: MASTER IN RESEARCH (History)

-The MRes is a one-year, stand-alone graduate degree based on coursework and generic training, and a major research project, anchored in the relevant discipline in the College of Arts, Celtic Studies and Social Sciences.
+The MRes is a one-year, research-based Masters degree programme in which students devise their own research project in consultation with a designated research supervisor, while taking a small number of classes devoted to skills training.
+The difference between the MRes and a standard MA programme is that the focus is on supervised research rather than in-class learning.
+Whereas a typical MA consists of roughly 45 credits teaching and 45 credits research, the MRes consists of 20 credits teaching and 70 credits research.
 The degree provides the opportunity for students to develop a deeper understanding of their subject by engaging in a sustained research project, while acquiring skills that will serve them in their career development or in continuing with their fourth-level studies.

-The MRes is an approved calendared programme of study of 12 months’ duration (full-time) or 24 months (part-time) from registration for the programme in October and involves (a) a research dissertation and (b) taught modules on generic and transferable skills.
+The MRes is an approved calendared programme of study of 12 months’ duration (full-time) or 24 months (part-time) starting from initial registration on the programme in October.
+Final research dissertations are normally submitted in the following September at a date specified by the School of History.

 To be considered for registration as an MRes candidate, all applicants (E.U. & non E.U.) will normally have a primary degree at Second Honours level, Grade I or the equivalent.